raimohanska/sensor-server/README.md

     curl -H "Content-Type: application/json" -X POST -d '{"type": "temperature", "location": "bedroom", "value": 100}' http://localhost:5080/event

 An array of events is accepted too, so that multiple events can be included in a single POST.

-### Simple TCP Sensor protocol (deprecated)

-Sensors are supposed to connect via TCP and send a one-liner JSON message and disconnect.

-The JSON message has this format:

-    {"location":"?","device": "?","temperature":?,"humidity":?}

-Only the `location` and `device` fields are kinda required.
-A Keen.IO event will be generated for each of the other values, and the `location` and `device` fields are included in each generated event.